david-garza/enterococci_prediction_analysis/machine_learning/README.md

 ### Modify Code to Interface with Database

 Plan of attack is to use SQLalchemy to connect to Postgrese and read the tables.
 Will join the tables in Pandas if needed.
-SQLalchemy reference for reading tables is [here](https://towardsdatascience.com/sqlalchemy-python-tutorial-79a577141a91).
+SQLalchemy and reading SQL tables with Pandas reference for reading tables is [here](https://www.geeksforgeeks.org/read-sql-database-table-into-a-pandas-dataframe-using-sqlalchemy/).